sfreisthler/Sadie-Freisthler-portfolio/Java/CrazyEights/readme.md

 ### Classes
 **Card**
-A template for card objects.
+Models a card.
 Contains accessor methos getRank() and getSuit() that return the respective rank and suit of the card on which the method is called.
 Also has a toString() method which returns a human readable version of the card.

 **Deck**
-A template for deck objects.
+Models a deck of cards.
+First the deck is populated with 52 card objects.
 Method canDeal() returns a boolean that states whether or not there are cards left to deal in the deck.
+The method shuffle() shuffels the deck by switching two random cards 1000 times.
+The toString() method displays the cards in the deck in a human readable format.

 **Player**
+Models the human player.
+The player is prompted to choose a card to play.
+Error messages are returned if the card is not playable according to the rules of crazy eights until the player plays a playable card.

 **Game**

 **CrazyEights**

-Deck class

-The deck class starts by instantiating the variable for deck, char, and suits.
-Then I populated the deck with all of the cards using nested for loops to iterate through all of the possible suits and ranks.
-The deal() method deals the top card of the deck by first increasing the variable top by one and then returning the top card of the deck.
-The method canDeal() returns a boolean that states whether or not there are cards left in the deck to deal.
-The method shuffle() shuffles the deck by switching two random cards in the deck one thousand times.
-Finally, the toString() method makes sure that the deck is in human readable format by iterating through all of the cards in the deck and adding them to a string for deck description.
-This string is then returned.

-Player class

-The addCard() method adds a card to the hand.
-In the playsTurn() method, the Card, cardPlayed, is instantiated and the method directions() is called to print the current card and suit.
-User input is then taken.
-While the user's input is equal to "draw" cards are added to the player's hand.
-After this while loop is broken, if the deck is out of cards the variable cardPlayed is set equal to null.
-Else, the user's input is converted to an integer and the cardPlayed is set equal to the card at that index of the player's hand.
-I used a method canPlay() to check whether the card is a valid play.
-While canPLay() is equal to false.
-The player is told that they cannot play that card and they are then prompted to choose another card.
-While this input is equal to "draw" cards are added to the player's hand.
-Finally when they input a valid play, the card is removed from their hand and returned.